CertiCoq/certicoq/theories/LambdaBox_to_LambdaANF/README.md

 - `tLazy`, `tForce`, `tCoFix` are assumed absent (can be enforced via preconditions). `tProj` is handled as `Eproj` (record field extraction). `tPrim` is translated via `trans_prim_val` (int, float, string; arrays unsupported).

-- Global constant bodies are assumed to be values (lambdas, constructors, etc.), so their ANF conversion directly produces binding contexts without thunking.
+- Global constant bodies are assumed to be values, so their ANF conversion directly produces binding contexts without thunking.